+Liquid or foam soap is preferred.
 Any temperature of water can be used to wash hands.
-Cold water and warm water are equally effective at cleaning hands as long as soap is used.
+Cold water and warm water are both effective at cleaning hands as long as soap is used.

 This video shows your child how wash their hands: